 In fact, that happens quite often after an unsuccessful system update or system crash.
 The Mac system provides a system recovery option, while such an operation may write over the original data and permanently destroy it.
 So before repairing the system, it's reasonable to recover important files back.

-This passage will give you step-by-step guidance on how to recover data from failed/damaged/dead/crashed APFS system volume.
-Here is a video tutorial to recover data from failed iMac hard drive:
+This passage will give you step-by-step guidance on how to recover lost data from failed/damaged/dead/crashed APFS system volume.

-How to recover data from failed/dead/damaged APFS system volume?
+How to recover lost data from failed/dead/damaged APFS system volume?

-Besides, iBoysoft Mac Data Recovery works well in different APFS data loss scenarios, which is able to recover data from APFS encrypted volumes, recover data from formatted APFS drives, recover data from unmountable APFS drives, recover data from inaccessible APFS drives, recover data from corrupted APFS drives, recover data from deleted/lost APFS partitions, etc. It also supports data recovery from HFS+, HFSX, FAT32, exFAT file systems.
+Besides, iBoysoft Mac Data Recovery works well in different APFS data loss scenarios, which is able to recover lost data from APFS encrypted volumes, recover lost data from formatted APFS drives, recover lost data from unmountable APFS drives, recover lost data from inaccessible APFS drives, recover lost data from corrupted APFS drives, recover lost data from deleted/lost APFS partitions, etc. It also supports data recovery from HFS+, HFSX, FAT32, exFAT file systems.

 Solution 1: If you have only one unbootable Mac computer

-If you have only one Mac computer, please refer to how to run iBoysoft Mac Data Recovery in recovery mode and recover lost data from failed APFS system volume.
+Have only one Mac computer?
+Don't worry.
+You can easily run iBoysoft Mac Data Recovery in recovery mode and recover lost data from failed APFS system volume.
+This method is highly recommended as it saves your time and effort.

 Step 1: Click the Power button to turn on the Mac, and immediately press COMMAND+OPTION+R keys until you see the spinning globe.
 This will boot your Mac into Recovery Mode.